Great Pyrenees Rescue and Sanctuary

 Meet NERO

 When Nero came to our rescue he was very sweet but also very shy.
 But when one of our fosters took him home he just blossomed into a real sweetheart.
 He loves his foster parents and their dogs.
 They are teaching him to just be a happy dog.
 Nero is a little cautious at first with strangers but warms up quickly.
 According to his foster parents he is doing fabulous on the leash, heeling on and off leash.
-He likes to chew on bones and random toys, loves balls.
+He likes to chew on bones and random toys.
 Nero doesn't like or even need to be locked away in a kennel.
 His foster thinks it would be good for him to have another dog/buddy to play with.
 He needs patience and love to learn the rules of his new home, like any new adopted dog.
-Nero was adopted in 2022 and recently returned because of inconvenience.
-We were told that he is a perfect dog, beautiful and a joy to be with.
-A BIG 6 FOOT FENCED YARD/PROPERTY FOR HIM TO PLAY AND RUN AROUND IS A MUST!!
+He would do best in a quiet home where his owners either work from home or are retired A BIG 6 FOOT FENCED YARD/PROPERTY FOR HIM TO PLAY AND RUN AROUND IS A MUST!!
 NO APPARTEMENTS/TOWNHOMES WITHOUT A YARD OR UNDERGROUND ELECTRIC FENCING PLEASE!!!

 Adoption Process